dillonkearns/elm-graphql/examples/src/subscription-apollo/README.md

-# elm-apollo-subscription
+# subscription-apollo

-Boilerplate to get started with Elm, Hasura GraphQL engine as CMS and postgres as database
+Boilerplate to get started with elm-graphql, apollo tools, Hasura GraphQL engine as CMS and postgres as database

 # Tutorial